Symmetries and zero modes in sample path large deviations: Examples

 \subsection{Average surface height for the one-dimensional KPZ equation with flat initial condition}

 The KPZ equation~\cite{kardar-parisi-zhang:1986}, an SPDE describing nonlinear surface growth, and in particular its large deviation statistics have been the subject of various studies.
 Here, particularly noteworthy works are~\cite{janas-kamenev-meerson:2016,krajenbrink-doussal:2017,smith-kamenev-meerson:2018,hartmann-meerson-sasorov:2021} for an investigation of a short time dynamical phase transition for the distribution of the surface height at one point in space, starting from a stationary surface.
 Furthermore, recently, in~\cite{krajenbrink-doussal:2021}, an exact computation of the rate function for the same observable with general deterministic initial condition has been carried out; and for the flat initial condition, the exact distribution of the height at one point in space for all times has already been found in~\cite{calabrese-le-doussal:2011}.
+A systematic short-time expansion for the height distribution at one point and droplet and Brownian initial conditions, which goes beyond the rate function and includes subleading prefactor terms, can be found in~\cite{krajenbrink-doussal-prolhac:2018}.
 All of the works listed above deal with the KPZ equation on an unbounded spatial domain.
 Here, we proceed in the spirit of~\cite{janas-kamenev-meerson:2016,krajenbrink-doussal:2017,smith-kamenev-meerson:2018,hartmann-meerson-sasorov:2021}, but modify the setup to study continuous symmetry breaking instead of only a discrete mirror symmetry.
 Accordingly choosing the spatially averaged surface height as an observable necessitates considering a bounded spatial domain.
 For such a domain, the large deviation statistics of the surface height at one point have been computed in detail in~\cite{smith-meerson-sasorov:2018}, with the analysis of the spatially averaged surface height left as a future task there and predicted to display a second order dynamical phase transition.
 Here, we will confirm this prediction and compute the leading order PDF prefactors for both phases numerically.
 Furthermore, we analytically compute the PDF prefactor when the spatially homogeneous instanton dominates, which, in particular, allows us to determine the critical observable value~$z_{\text{c}}$.
 We will focus on a single choice of the only parameter of the system, the non-dimensionalized domain size~$l$, and use~$l = \pi$ throughout this paper.
 We remark that it would be an interesting future work to systematically study the large deviation properties of the system for different domain sizes~$l$ using the methods developed here, and to derive a complete phase diagram in the~$(l, z)$ plane for the system, similar to~\cite{smith-meerson-sasorov:2018}.\\

 To be more precise, we consider the KPZ equation in one spatial dimension on a bounded interval in space $[0,L]$ with periodic boundary conditions for the surface height $H \colon [0, L] \times [0,T] \to \RR$,